Gun laws of Australia: Adler A110 shotgun recategorisation controversy

 In 2015, the importation of the Adler A110 lever-action shotgun into Australia generated controversy.
 The firearm itself could hold up to 7+1 rounds (possible 10+1) in its magazine, a relatively high capacity for a shotgun, and its ability to deliver relatively fast follow-up shots as a lever-action firearm.
 Most controversially, it was a Category A firearm, making it accessible to nearly all licensed shooters.
 This resulted in an importation ban on A110 shotguns with a capacity over five rounds (up to five rounds was still permitted for importation).
 Lever-action shotguns with a magazine capacity over five rounds were later reclassified as Category D firearms.

+2025 Bondi Beach shooting

+On the evening of Sunday 14 December 2025, an Islamic State (ISIS)-inspired terrorist attack occurred at Archer Park, Bondi Beach in Sydney, New South Wales, during a large public celebration of the Jewish festival of Hannukah.
+Two armed men opened fire on the crowd gathered for the event reportedly with a straight pull bolt action rifle and a shotgun, firing from a footbridge overlooking the area.
+Sixteen people were killed including one of the gunmen and forty people were injured and taken to a hospital, including one of the alleged gunmen.
+The incident was declared a terrorist attack and authorities described the motive as antisemitism.
+The attack was Australia's second deadliest mass shooting and has sparked a renewed debate on gun control in Australia.
+One of the gunmen had a firearms licence and was the registered owner of six firearms.
+A national gun buy-back was announced in the wake of the mass shooting.

 Gun amnesties

 There have been 28 state and territory-based amnesties since Port Arthur.
-The 1996 national amnesty and ‘buyback’ scheme ran for 12 months from October 1996 to September 1997 as part of the National Firearms Agreement which resulted in the removal of almost 650,000 firearms.
+The 1996 national amnesty and 'buyback' scheme ran for 12 months from October 1996 to September 1997 as part of the National Firearms Agreement which resulted in the removal of almost 650,000 firearms.
 There was also a six-month national handgun buyback in 2003 as part of the National Handgun Control Agreement (2002) resulting in the surrender of 68,727 handguns nationally.

 In New South Wales there have been three gun amnesties: in 2001, 2003 and 2009.
 63,000 handguns were handed in during the first two amnesties and over 4,323 handguns were handed in during the third amnesty.
 During the third amnesty 21,615 firearm registrations were received by the Firearms Registry.
 The surrendered firearms were all destroyed.